 Dividends are a form of income from shares and regular dividend-paying companies do provide some comfort that their profits and cash flows are stable enough for them to keep paying dividends each year.

-One of the major deciding factor whether stock buy or not – the valuation phase.
+One of the major deciding factors in whether stock is bought or not – is the valuation phase.
 While the business model, management, fundamentals, and market positioning of the company may be the best, if the stock is trading at valuations that are unwarranted, then it is not worth buying the stock.
-If you understand how to invest in share market than please comment.
+If you understand how to invest in share market then please comment.